 Personal loan disadvantages

 Interest rates may tend to be on the high side.
 Because personal loans are usually unsecured, they’re perceived by lenders as riskier, so higher interest rates may apply.
-Personal loan APRs tend to be on the double-digit higher side even for borrowers with stellar credit -- and we all know that inflated interest rates may raise the chance of making payments unaffordable and missing them.
+Personal loan annual percentage rates can reach into double digits even for borrowers with stellar credit.
+High interest rates may raise the chance of making payments unaffordable.

 Personal loans: Yay or nay?